NotBluemoon/srgan/README.md

 ```

 ### Dataset
+#### Train Dataset
 For this implementation, the DIV2K bicubic subset with a
-scale factor `X4` is used to train the network and can be obtained here.
+scale factor `X4` is used to train the network.
 The SRGAN paper downsamples HR images from the ImageNet database using bicubic kernel with downsampling factor `r = 4`.
 ```
 data/
 └── DIV2K/
     ├── DIV2K_train_HR
     ├── DIV2K_train_LR_bicubic
-    ├── DIV2K_valid_HR
-    └── DIV2K_valid_LR_bicubic

 ```
+#### Test Dataset
+Currently the implementation only supports using Set14 with a scale factor of 4 as test dataset, and it should be put in the data folder at project root

 ### Training
 ```